sisoe24/hammerspoon-vscode/README.md

 A cheap attempt to create an Intellisense environment for the Hammerspoon framework.

 This is done by creating a symbol table of the Lua script and by then parsing the Hammerspoon documentation in search for the information.
-This is far from perfect and it will fail under some circumstances (multi nested definitions, complex scripts, "classes" etc.) but it gets the job done for the most basic ones.
+This is far from perfect and it will fail under some circumstances (multi nested method calls, complex scripts, "classes" etc.) but it gets the job done for the most basic ones.

 ## 1.3.
 Available Commands